 But did you know that these two have more in common than you might think?
 Yep, that’s right—blackheads and whiteheads are both types of comedones common in comedonal acne.

 In this article, we’ll explore what comedonal acne is, what causes it and how to get rid of comedonal acne.

 Comedonal acne is a pattern of acne in which the majority of lesions are comedones.
 Comedones are the small bumps frequently found on the skin of those with acne.
 A single lesion is called a comedone.

-Comedonal acne is a form of acne vulgaris, which has two types — inflammatory acne and non-inflammatory acne.
-Comedonal acne is non-inflammatory acne.
+Comedonal acne is a form of acne vulgaris and comes in two types — inflammatory and non-inflammatory.

 Comedones begin when the cells lining the sebaceous glands of a hair follicle increase, causing an increase in sebum production.